zhangrengang/SubPhaser/README.md

    - Evaluate whether subgenomes are successfully phased by hierarchical clustering and principal component analysis (PCA).
 2. The module to identify and test the enrichments of subgenome-specific kmers:
    - Identify subgenome-specific kmers.
-   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homoeologous exchange(s) and/or assembly errors (e.g. switch errors and hamming errors).
+   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homoeologous exchanges (HEs) and/or assembly errors (e.g. switch errors and hamming errors).
    - Identify subgenome-specific enrichments with user-defined features (e.g. transposable elements, genes) via `-custom_features`.
 3. The LTR module to identify and analyze subgenome-specific LTR-RT elements (disable by `-disable_ltr`):
    - Identify the LTR-RTs by `LTRharvest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).